Mean-Field Model for Two-Layer Neural Networks Trained with Consensus-Based Optimization: Numerical Examples

 The training of the two-layer neural network with CBO is carried out with the following parameters:

-Parameters shared between CBO and Adam, such as the minibatch size $ S^\prime $ and the time step $ \Delta t $, are taken equal.
+For the Adam method, we set the minibatch size equal to that of CBO and perform a parameter sweep over the learning rates $\{10^{-1},\, 10^{-2},\, 10^{-3},\, 10^{-4}\}$ to determine the optimal value.
+Adam is stable from $\Delta t = 10^{-3}$ onwards; we therefore adopt this value.

 The parameters of the hybrid method are set as:

 Figure \ref{fig:comparison_cbo_adam} illustrates the empirical risk per epoch for CBO, Adam and the hybrid method.
 We observe that Adam obtains a significantly lower empirical risk than CBO and converges faster.
-However, we notice that at approximately the same risk values, the Adam method becomes unstable and moves towards sub-optimal areas of the optimization landscape.
-The hybrid method, which combines CBO and Adam, has a faster convergence than CBO and is more stable than Adam.
-However, the hybrid method also experiences a decrease in stability near the same risk value, but the effect is considerably less severe.

-The instablility of the Adam method in Figure \ref{fig:comparison_cbo_adam} is likely due to the exploding gradient phenomena~\cite{philipp2017}.
+The hybrid method converges faster than either method individually.
+The larger learning rate ($\Delta t = 10^{-2}$) used in the hybrid method, at which Adam is unstable, is admissible because the CBO component improves the stability.

 The improved stability of the hybrid method is a consequence of the fact that the minimizer is represented by the consensus point $ \bm{V}^k $.
-For the consensus point to suddenly jump due to the exploding gradient phenomena, all particles would need to move simultaneously in approximately the same direction.
-However, before convergence, the particles are distributed across the optimization landscape, so they do not experience the exploding gradients simultaneously; interaction through the consensus point stabilizes the dynamics.
+For the consensus point to suddenly jump due to an instability, all particles would need to move simultaneously in approximately the same direction.
+However, before convergence, the particles are distributed across the optimization landscape, so they do not experience the same instability simultaneously; interaction through the consensus point stabilizes the dynamics.